SouthernMethodistUniversity/coding/sections/glossary.md

-Find so much more on the command line:
+Find more on the command line:

 [Bash manual](https://www.gnu.org/software/bash/manual/bashref.html) - the no nonsense text descriptions of bash commands.
 [explain shell](https://explainshell.com/) - a site that explains commands you paste into the form.
 This site is fantastic for breaking down commands you find in the wild on the internet.